Country music: Regional styles of country music

-International reception of US country music
+International reception of American country music

 Tom Roland, from Country Music Association International, explains country music's global popularity: "Country Music listeners around the globe have something in common with those in the United States.
 In Germany, for instance, Rohrbach identifies three general groups that gravitate to the genre: people intrigued with the US cowboy icon, middle-aged fans who seek an alternative to harder rock music and younger listeners drawn to the pop-influenced sound that underscores many current Country hits."
 One of the first US people to perform country music abroad was George Hamilton IV.
 He was the first country musician to perform in the Soviet Union.
 He was deemed the "International Ambassador of Country Music" for his contributions to the globalization of country music.
 Johnny Cash, Emmylou Harris, Keith Urban, and Dwight Yoakam have also made numerous international tours.
 The Country Music Association undertakes various initiatives to promote country music internationally.